Bear Valley Springs

 Bear Valley Springs a private gate-guarded community, located in the Tehachapi Mountains in California.
 25,000 acres of land and 3,500 home sites.

-As of May 31, 2013 there are 108 lots for sale ready for your dream home.
-Lots for sale range in sizes from .30 of an acre to 123.96 acres and all have paved roads, water-lines and power-lines to each lot.
-Some have natural gas and public sewer, while others may use septic and propane.
-Prices range from only $4,800.00 to $629,000.00!
+On September 9, 2019, there were 101 lots listed for sale, ready for your dream home.
+These lots range in size from .37 of an acre to 33.05 acres and all have paved roads, water-lines, and power-lines to each lot.
+Some have natural gas and public sewer, while others may use septic tanks and propane.
+Prices range from only $5,000.00 to $250,000.00.

 Bear Valley Springs is estimated to have a population of 7,500 - While the Greater Tehachapi Area has an estimated population of 35,000.
 The Greater Tehachapi Area is within a 25 mile radius.